Tetum language

 Ethnologue classifies Tetun Terik as a dialect of Tetun.
 However, without previous contact, Tetun Dili is not immediately mutually intelligible, mainly because of the large number of Portuguese origin words used in Tetun Dili.
 Besides some grammatical simplification, Tetun Dili has been greatly influenced by the vocabulary and to a small extent by the grammar of Portuguese, the other official language of East Timor.

 Nomenclature

 The English form Tetum is derived from Portuguese, rather than from modern Tetum.
 Consequently, some people regard Tetun as more appropriate.
 Although this coincides with the favoured Indonesian form, and the variant with m has a longer history in English, Tetun has also been used by some Portuguese-educated Timorese, such as José Ramos-Horta and Carlos Filipe Ximenes Belo.

-Similar disagreements over nomenclature have emerged regarding the names of other languages, such as Swahili/Kiswahili and Punjabi/Panjabi.

 History and dialects

 According to linguist Geoffrey Hull, Tetum has four dialects: